hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 It's a wiki, so go for it.

 [23:15:02](#e0Cz4sGd3i-BgS2RNzEAhaoaFNRsqy8q_e8DSBZuGjU) <GiuseppeChillemi (GiuseppeChillemi)>:
-You know why I don't write but maybe I am now a little better talking about Red and **someone** will accept my editings Ì†ΩÌ∏â
+You know why I don't write but maybe I am now a little better talking about Red and **someone** will accept my editings üòâ

 [23:56:09](#tE0mfW0lezPm6cowkG5Tnb5UlUJ0hHX31grUyjIwVx0) <greggirwin (Gregg Irwin)>:
 Good writing is rewriting.
 If we get something in there it can always be improved.